 The Ketogenic Diet and the Kidneys

-There’s often discussions around ketogenic diets being damaging to the kidneys.
-There’s some evidence to support the claim if the diet has excess protein.
-Although, there’s also evidence for actual improvements in kidney function if protein is not in excess.
+There’s often discussions around the ketogenic diet being damaging to the kidneys.
+Some evidence appears to support the claim if the diet has excess protein.
+However, there’s also evidence for actual improvements in kidney function if protein is not in excess.
 A mouse study with a low carbohydrate, high protein and high fat diet showed increases in the albumin/creatinine ratio, an early marker of kidney disease and damage (Handa 2016).
 The problem here seems to be the excess protein.

 In a separate study of diabetic mice based on a ketogenic diet with high fat, adequate protein and low carb, they saw reversal of kidney disease (Poplawski 2011).
 In addition, a small human study showed improvement in kidney function in a short-term, calorie-restricted ketogenic diet for patients with diabetic kidney disease (Friedman 2013).
 Improvements in kidney function may be possible on a properly balanced ketogenic diet.
 Considering the challenges in treating progressive kidney disease, we need more research to verify these findings.

 Other common side effects of the ketogenic diet are gastrointestinal.
 People can get what is called the keto flu when starting the diet, feeling sick with gastrointestinal side effects including nausea, vomiting, diarrhea and constipation (Klein 2010).
-Although these side effects generally aren’t serious, they can be distressing.
+Generally, these side effects aren’t serious, but they can be distressing.

 My Thoughts on the Ketogenic Diet

-While based on all the research presented above, you may assume I recommend the ketogenic diet to all my patients.
-In reality, I prescribe it infrequently due to the unique challenges of implementing such a restrictive approach.
+Based on all the research presented above, you may assume I recommend the ketogenic diet frequently.
+In reality, I don’t prescribe it often due to the unique challenges of implementing such a restrictive diet.
 I find it fascinating, especially with all the recent research on anti-inflammatory effects but I’m very selective in its recommendation.
 In general, I’m more likely to prescribe a diet that reduces sugar and processed foods while increasing vegetables.
 I’ve also seen benefits from gluten free diets, although I know that raises some controversies on its own.

 In people interested in the ketogenic diet it’s VERY important to do it right.
 A ketogenic diet is not an excuse to shun vegetables, or to eat bacon and salami for breakfast, lunch and dinner.
 It still requires careful food choices and a balanced approach to protein, especially animal protein.